See3Three/see3-docs/docs/Implementations/see3-js/Editing.md

 ### `generateImageCropProof` Function

 Generates a cryptographic proof for an image crop operation and returns the cropped image file along with the proof.
-This function handles the entire process from converting the image file to bytes, generating cryptographic hashes, setting up cryptographic circuits, and generating zero-knowledge proofs.
+This function manages the entire process from converting the image file to bytes, generating cryptographic hashes, setting up cryptographic circuits, and generating zero-knowledge proofs.

 #### Parameters

 - `imageFile: File` - The original image file.
 - `cropInput: CropInput` - The input parameters for the crop operation.
-- `fromManifest: ManifestName` - The manifest name from which the image originates.
+- `fromManifest: ManifestName` - The manifest name from which the image originates, validated against `ManifestNameSchema`.

 #### Returns